 Recent Presentations

 Epstein, R., Parsick, T., Shankar, P., & Zankich, V.R.
 (2024, April).
 The Differential Demographics Effect (DDE): Post hoc analyses of multiple datasets show the power of a new and invisible form of manipulation made possible by the internet.
-Paper to be presented at the 104th annual meeting of the Western Psychological Association, San Francisco, CA. (forwarding link: https://DifferentialDemographicsEffect.com)
+Paper presented at the 104th annual meeting of the Western Psychological Association, San Francisco, CA. (forwarding link: https://DifferentialDemographicsEffect.com)

 Epstein, R., Newland, A., Tang, Liyu, & Buenaventura, Marco.
 (2024, April).
 The Digital Personalization Effect (DPE): How personalization of online content can dramatically increase the impact of biased online content.
-Paper to be presented at the 104th annual meeting of the Western Psychological Association, San Francisco, CA. (forwarding link: https://DigitalPersonalizationEffect.com)
+Paper presented at the 104th annual meeting of the Western Psychological Association, San Francisco, CA. (forwarding link: https://DigitalPersonalizationEffect.com)

 Epstein, R. (2024, April).
 The ultimate mind control machine: Summary of a decade of empirical research on online search engines.
-Paper to be presented at the 104th annual meeting of the Western Psychological Association, San Francisco, CA.
+Paper presented at the 104th annual meeting of the Western Psychological Association, San Francisco, CA.

 Epstein, R. (2024, April).
 America’s “Digital Shield”: How we are making Big Tech companies accountable to the public by continually preserving tens of millions of online ephemeral experiences – content that can impact users dramatically and that is normally lost forever.
-Paper to be presented at the 104th annual meeting of the Western Psychological Association, San Francisco, CA.
+Poster presented at the 104th annual meeting of the Western Psychological Association, San Francisco, CA.

 Epstein, R., & Peirson, L. (2023, April).
 How we preserved more than 2.4 million online ephemeral experiences in the 2022 midterm elections, and what this content revealed about online election bias.
 Paper presented at the 103rd annual meeting of the Western Psychological Association, Riverside, CA.